 Reading these messages and seeing how ISMC staff have been empowered and encouraged, I count it ALL JOY the busyness, exhaustion and spiritual battles we (the conference planning team) have gone through.
 We have experienced God's faithfulness, provision and guidance all the way!

 At the conference, I sensed a strong presence of the Holy Spirit, and I am very happy to see that we are not running an organization with human wisdom and leadership, but a deep longing and surrendering to the sovereignty and guidance of our Almightily God!

 A Pastor once told me 'the higher you fly, the deeper you go'.
-While planning the staff conference, God has led me through of a new understanding of this truth.As servant-leaders, the more we advance in ministry, the more we need to be rooted in God's Word and filled with His Spirit.
+While planning the staff conference, God has led me to a new level of understanding of this truth.As servant-leaders, the more we advance in ministry, the more we need to be rooted in God's Word and filled with His Spirit.
 This is the only way how we can persevere through and fight against the evil powers and spiritual forces.Thankfully, God has given me an awesome team, a strong Body of Christ held together in good times when we rejoice and praise; and in challenging times when we pray and support each others.
-The planning of the conference has led us experience what does a heavenly family truly is!
-Thanks God for an amazing Kingdom team!God Bless you all!
+The planning of the conference has led us experience what a heavenly family truly is!
+Thank God for an amazing Kingdom team!God Bless you all!

 Lifestyle evangelism is a great way to minister to international students.
 We can all do it simply by experiencing life, sharing friendship and love, and releasing Christ's glorious light in the lives of these young people.

 During our last FOCUS Club in March, students expressed their interest in an outing activity at the sugar shack.
 Many of them have never been, so we decided to bring them to experience their first Canadian sugar shack.